TobiasFranek/webuntis/docs/AdvancedUsage/CreatingAnCustomModel.md

 Why would you create a custom Model?
 It is simple, what if you want different fields or you want to add a Model that doesn't exist yet.

-First you have to learn how a Model is assembled every model inherits from the AbstractModel and there are mandatory methods like parse() and serialize().
-But it is important to know that you implement the right Interfaces because the Interfaces say if the Model is Cacheable or need Adminrights to execute the command.
+First you have to learn how a Model is assembled every model inherits from the AbstractModel.
+But it is important to know that you implement the right Interfaces because the Interfaces say if the Model is cacheable or needs admin rights to execute an certain command.

-if you have installed the package over composer you can use this command
+If you have installed the package over composer you can use this command:

 ```shell
 php vendor/tfranek/webuntis/bin/console.php webuntis:generate:model
 ```

-follow the instruction in the console.
+Follow the instruction in the console.

 ## Types